Procurement Heads' Outplacement Programme is a one-day workshop limited to a maximum of 12 people to ensure individuals get the most out of the day.

-The Heads Outplacement Programme is a one-day workshop limited to a maximum of 12 people to ensure individuals get the most out of the day.
-The workshop can either be run as an in-house programme (for just one company) or as a public programme (where different companies can elect to send smaller numbers on the workshop at the same time).
+The workshop can either be run as an in-house programme (for just one company) or as a public programme (where different companies can elect to send smaller numbers to the workshop at the same time).

 The afternoon sees a number of consultants from our team supporting candidates on a 1-2-1 basis (like a recruitment “exhibition”) so the process of securing a new role starts immediately.
 The consultants have specific experience within a variety of sectors.

 Managing change through the redundancy process is never easy.